ivan-hc/AM/README.md

 ### `reinstall`

  		am reinstall
+ 		am reinstall --all

 **Description**:

 Reinstall only programs whose installation script has been modified in AM's online database.
+Use the "`--all`" flag to reinstall everything instead.

 ------------------------------------------------------------------------
 ### `remove`, `-r`